ArkEcosystemArchive/docs-legacy/docs/cookbook/deployer/setup.md

 ---
-title: "Ark Bridgechain Setup Guide"
+title: "Ark BridgeChain Setup Guide"
 ---

-# Ark Bridgechain Setup Guide
+# Ark BridgeChain Setup Guide

 [[toc]]

 ::: tip
-**This guide is to help you get setup with your own Ark bridgechain.
-It will focus on launching your own Ark clone bridgechain, auto-forging setup, adding your own delegate nodes and making it accessible via the Ark wallet.**
+**This guide is to help you get setup with your own Ark BridgeChain.
+It will focus on launching your own Ark clone BridgeChain, auto-forging setup, adding your own delegate nodes and making it accessible via the Ark wallet.**
 :::

-## Setting up your Bridgechain Node
+## Setting up your BridgeChain Node

 The nodes are a core part of the network.
 They are what forge the blocks, validate transactions, provide API access to the data contained within the network, and ultimately what keeps everything running and secure.